-As boundary conditions, a no-slip condition is imposed on the foil, and the outer radius is prescribed with a time-varying inlet condition that adjusts the flow according to the local angle of attack of the foil throughout its pitch and heave cycle.
+The boundary conditions are comprised of a no-slip condition on the foil and a time-varying inlet condition that adjusts the flow according to the local angle of attack of the foil throughout its pitch and heave cycle on the outer radius.
 A buffer region approximately 10 chord lengths in size is implemented at the outer boundary to remove superfluous numerical oscillations along the outer boundary.
 The flow is periodic in the spanwise direction.

 A mesh independence study was performed on five meshes with varying resolution in the spanwise, radial and angular directions.
 Table \ref{tab:table3} shows the resolution, computed efficiency $\eta$ and wall-resolution, $\Delta y^{+}$.
 The mesh points in the radial direction are distributed differently in each refinement, and thus a lower number of points can correspond to an additional increase in the near-wall resolution, as seen from the difference between mesh 1 and mesh 3.
-The points are uniformly distributed in the tangential and spanwise directions.
-Additionally, the Smagorinsky constant $C_{s}$ was changed from 0.1 to 0.15 in order to assess the sensitivity of the turbulence model.
-The case analyzed has the kinematics $fc/U_{\infty}=0.1$, $h_0/c=1.5$ and $\theta_0=65$.
+The points are uniformly distributed in the spanwise direction.
+Additionally, the Smagorinsky constant, $C_{s}$, was changed from $0.1$ to $0.15$ in order to assess the sensitivity of the turbulence model for mesh 3.
+The case analyzed has the kinematics $fc/U_{\infty}=0.1$, $h_o/c=1.5$ and $\theta_o=65^{\circ}$.

 The variation in terms of efficiency is not significant for meshes 2-5, however a significant difference in efficiency is noted with mesh 1, which is likely due to under-resolution in the boundary layer.
-To further examine the effect of the mesh, the span- and phase-averaged lift coefficient is plotted in figure \ref{fig:resolution}, and the span- and phase-averaged vorticity fields are shown in figure \ref{fig:vorticity} for the cases displayed in Table \ref{tab:table3}.
+To further examine the effect of the mesh, the span-averaged and phase-averaged lift coefficient is plotted in Fig. \ref{fig:resolution}, and the span-averaged and phase-averaged vorticity fields are shown in Fig. \ref{fig:meshing} for the cases displayed in Table \ref{tab:table3}.
 From this information it was deduced that mesh 3 is under-resolved in the spanwise direction due to the strength and location of the counter-clockwise rotating vortex at the trailing edge.
 Due to the high computational expense of mesh 5, and its similarity with mesh 4 in terms of the flow-field, efficiency, and lift forces, mesh 4 was selected to be the production mesh for the LES.

-\subsection{Simulation Parameters}
+\subsection{Simulation parameters}